 How long does it take to pay off student loans for doctors?

-Since the average salary of physicians is over $200,000, doctors can pay off their student loans relatively quickly if they’re motivated to do so.
+Since the average salary of physicians is more than $200,000, doctors can pay off their student loans relatively quickly if they’re motivated to do so.

 Of course, the exact amount of time it takes will depend on the individual circumstances, such as, if they live in a city with a high cost of living and how much they’re willing to save.
 Aggressive repayment strategies can have financial benefits, but it may also be possible for you to pursue loan forgiveness if you work in a non-profit or hospital setting.

 You can expect it to take about thirty years to pay off medical school loans, but this could be reduced to half or even a third of the time if the borrower is suitably diligent through the Public Service Loan Forgiveness Program (PSLF).

 Is a 10/1 arm a good idea?

-A 10/1 ARM (also known as a 10-year ARM) has a fixed interest rate for the first ten years, after which the interest rate changes every year or at the frequency outlined in the mortgage documents.
+A 10/1 ARM (also known as a 10-year adjustable-rate mortgage) has a fixed interest rate for the first ten years, after which the interest rate changes every year or at the frequency outlined in the mortgage documents.
 This fluid interest rate makes it a hybrid mortgage because it combines features from an adjustable-rate mortgage (ARM) and a fixed mortgage.